yh-luo/from-zero-to-source-estimates/README.md

 ### Epoching and baseline correction

-We first extract events using `mne.find_events` and create epochs based on the events.
+Extract events using `mne.find_events` and create epochs based on the events.
-ECG and EOG events are also detected in this stage and excluded from the ICA to prevent the noise spreading to the all signals.
+ECG and EOG events are also detected in this stage and excluded from the ICA to prevent the noise from spreading to all signals.
 It is common practice to use baseline correction so that any constant offsets in the baseline are removed.

 #### Demo